NEED + IMPACT

-Less than two percent of teen mothers who have a baby before age 18 earn a college degree before age 30. -- The National Campaign to Prevent Teen and Unplanned Pregnancy
+Less than two percent of teen mothers who have a baby before age 18 earn a college degree before age 30. -- Power To Decide

 Generation Hope is giving teen parents the support that they need to become college graduates and professionals who will greatly impact the world that we live in.
-Also, by completing college they are creating a legacy of educational achievement in their families.
-Their children will know that college is an option.
+By completing college they are opening the door to increased opportunity, and creating a legacy of educational achievement in their families.